 - Whether it’s a sipper or a session beer (under 5% = session; over 8% = sipper)

-A 4.5% pilsner and a 10% imperial stout are completely different experiences.
-Don’t treat them the same.
+A 4.5% pilsner and a 10% imperial stout are not the same kind of drink.

 IBU (International Bitterness Units)

 Some labels list IBUs.
-This measures hop bitterness:
+It is a rough measure of hop bitterness:

 - 70+: Very high (double IPAs, some imperial stouts)